Springer School and Center, the #1 resource for learning disabilities in the region, is currently accepting applications for the following positions.

 Please no phone calls

-The Lower School serves students ages 6-10.
-The classroom teacher is responsible for instruction in reading, written language, math, and either science, social students or technology/health.
+The Middle School serves students ages 10-14.
+Qualified candidates will be responsible for teaching social studies.
 Class size ranges from 11-13; each classroom is supported by a full-time instructional assistant.
 Experience in providing differentiated instruction across academic areas and team/parent collaboration a must.
-The Interdisciplinary Team consists of the classroom teachers within the team, language therapist, occupational therapist, Springer’s counseling services, the Unified Arts Team, (Art, Music, and Physical Education), and educational administrators.
+Teachers are supported by an interdisciplinary team consisting of the other classroom teachers, a language therapist, an occupational therapist, school psychologist and counselors, the Unified Arts Team, (Art, Music, and Physical Education), and educational administrators.
 Significant opportunities for professional development and leadership.
 Competitive salary and benefits.

-- Plan, implement, and evaluate instruction for assigned students.
+- Planning, implementing, and evaluating instruction for assigned students

-- Collaborate with colleagues about the academic and personal development of the students.
+- Collaborating with colleagues about the academic and personal development of the students

-- Develop and manage classroom and individual behavior plans.
+- Developing and managing classroom and individual behavior plans

-- Collaborate on an ongoing basis with parents
+- Collaborating on an ongoing basis with parents

 - BS in Education with a concentration or experience in LD, or Special Education.